LucioD93/RecipesFullStack/README.md

 ## Frontend:

 `React JS` was selected for the implementation of the frontend of the application.
-The estructure of the app consists of two components.
+The structure of the app consists of two components.
 One for the search functionality and a presentational component for the information of a given recipe.

 The main *App* component lifecycle is used to detect when the app is started and a http request is made to the backend requesting the complete list of recipes that are then rendered using the *Recipe* component.